 Required and recommended resources to complete coursework and assignments are found on the course Reading List.
-The reading list can be found under Course Information in Blackboard as well as from the library homepage.
+The reading list can be found under Course Information in Blackboard as well as from the library homepage ("Find Your Textbook" button).

 Note: Required resources that must be purchased by the student are tagged "Purchase from a vendor of your choosing."
-Required resources with a direct link, "Available through CityU Library", are available at no cost to students.
+Required resources with a direct link, "Available through CityU Library", are available electronically at no cost to students.

-Students in Canada will see required resources they need to purchase tagged "Purchase from the Canadian Bookstore."
-Students outside the U.S. and Canada should contact their advisor or textbook coordinator for additional information.
+Students in Canada may purchase course resources from the Canada Bookstore, and students outside the U.S. and Canada should contact their advisor or textbook coordinator for additional information.